Best bone conduction headphones in 2025

 No MP3 storage

-The Shokz OpenRun Pro 2 are the best bone conduction headphones for sound quality we’ve tested, with the new DualPitch technology improving the bass in particular when compared with the original OpenRun Pro and other open headphones.
+The Shokz OpenRun Pro 2 are the best bone conduction headphones for sound quality I’ve tested, with the new DualPitch technology improving the bass in particular when compared with the original OpenRun Pro and other open headphones.

-The battery life is also excellent at 12 hours, though we did find this would drop to more like 10-11 hours if you consistently listen to the headphones at the max volume, which was necessary when using them for outdoor runs and bike rides.
+The battery life is also excellent at 12 hours, though I did find this would drop to more like 10-11 hours if you consistently listen to the headphones at the max volume, which was necessary when using them for outdoor runs and bike rides.
 Even so, the OpenRun Pro 2 outlast all of the other options on this list.

 However, the OpenRun Pro 2 are a step up in sound quality and battery life, and the best bone conduction headphones available right now.

-Best value bone conduction headphones
+Best bone conduction headphones for running

 (Image credit: Tom's Guide)

-The best value bone conduction headphones
+The best bone conduction headphones for running

 Specifications